johbar/text-extraction-service/README.md

 PDFium is the default implementation and works without any configuration as long as the lib is present in a standard path.

 If you have LibreOffice installed you don't necessarily need to download PDFium.
-TES will use `/usr/lib/libreoffice/program/libpdfiumlo.so` instead `libpdfium.so`, if available.
+TES will use `/usr/lib/libreoffice/program/libpdfiumlo.so` which is compatible with `libpdfium.so`, if available.

 Otherwise or if you prefer a current version of the upstream lib: